hartbit/swift-evolution/proposals/XXXX-static-custom-attributes.md

 Unfortunately, because those annotations live in comments:

-* they are less discoverable as they can't take advantage of code completetion,
+* they are less discoverable and more error-prone as they can't take advantage of code completetion,
 * they can't be declared or documented in code and,
 * they can't be type-checked by the compiler.